Medicare Card Lookup

+Would you know if a staff member is performing illegal Medicare card lookups for criminal gangs?
 This blog about the above article includes this quote

 It’s possible that OzRort has compromised a healthcare organization and has access to computer with the digital certificate.

-In HPOS >> My Details >> My Access history, it looks like all users accessing via a site certificate are shown as the principle contact (i.e. the doctor that owns the clinic), with access details recorded as ‘Find a patient – Patient name and date of birth’.
-With ten of those lines for yesterday alone, how could the business owner know which patients were actually checked.
+In these logs, all users accessing HPOS via a site certificate show as the principle contact (i.e. the doctor that owns the clinic).
+The level of detail shown for a Medicare Card lookup is limited to ‘Find a patient – Patient name and date of birth’.
+When I checked this log there were ten of those lines for just the previous day.
+As a result, the business owner could never know which patients were actually checked.